31 Cheap Workshop Updates for the Ultimate DIY Space

 Smart Screw Storage Idea

-So-Simple Caulk Tube Storage
+Simple Caulk Tube Storage

 Smooth Tool Tops

 I used to coat my metal table saw and planer bed with auto wax because it makes the wood slide nicely across the metal.
 But then I saw an expert cabinetmaker use wax paper, and now I do the same.
 I keep a roll in my shop drawer and rub a sheet of it over the metal beds on my table saw, router, planer and disc sander.
 The wax coating doesn’t last as long as a good paste wax, but boy, is it a lot easier and quicker. — R.J.
 Hayes.
-Plus: 22 clever new uses for your tools.
+Don’t miss these 22 clever new uses for your tools.

 Tired of holding a flashlight between your teeth while working in the dark?
 Make a light stand by bending a 2-ft. section of 12- or 14-gauge electrical cable into a U shape.
 Duct-tape the light to the ends of the cable.
 The wire can be shaped into a hands-free supporting base for the flashlight or bent into a hook for hanging. — Paul and Haylee Lytle.
-Check out another hands-free light hack.
+Check out this other hands-free light hack.

 Simple Reference Notes